 - Hermes SR: Coordinated by Pia Cosma.
 This is a FET launch-pad project to promote the commercialisation of FET-project-derived results.

 - ChromDesign: Coordinated by Luciano di Croce.
 This is another training network involving 13 Early-Stage Researchers to be hosted at 11 institutions in 7 European countries.

 Additional information on the ongoing collaborative projects led by the CRG is available here.

-- EU-LIFE scientific workshop “Principles of homeostasis”
+- EU-LIFE scientific workshop on “Precision Medicine” (May, Paris).

-The Core Facilities are members of the Core Facilities Excellence Alliance “Core For Life”, which also includes EMBL (Heidelberg, Germany), VIB (Gent/Leuven, Belgium), MPI-CBG (Dresden, Germany), VBCF (Vienna, Austria) and the FGCZ (Zurich, Switzerland).
+The Core Facilities are members of the Core Facilities Excellence Alliance “Core For Life”, which also includes EMBL (Heidelberg, Germany), VIB (Ghent/Leuven, Belgium), MPI-CBG (Dresden, Germany), VBCF (Vienna, Austria) and the FGCZ (Zurich, Switzerland).
 Core For Life aims at sharing and consolidating procedures, joining efforts in personnel training and technology validation and sharing access to facilities across institutes.

 With the support of the International and Scientific Affairs team, the CRG explores new global opportunities, carries out diverse initiatives to attract the most talented researchers and establishes scientific collaborations and networks.
 The most relevant international actions carried out in 2018 are described below.